zongruxie4/lighthouse/readme.md

 In the Viewer, reports can be shared by clicking the share icon in the top right corner and signing in to GitHub.

+> [!NOTE]
-> **Note**: shared reports are stashed as a secret Gist in GitHub, under your account.
+>  shared reports are stashed as a secret Gist in GitHub, under your account.

 ## Docs & Recipes